Along stone walls and guard stones

-Norwegian Scenic Route Gamle Strynefjellsvegen runs from Grotli to Videsæter.
+Norwegian Scenic Route Gamle Strynefjellsvegen runs between Grotli and Videsæter .
 The small village of Hjelle also plays an important role in the tourist route since the old road starts at the jetty in Hjelle.

 For cyclists: Gamle Strynefjellsvegen is a relatively short route, and we recommend that you start at Grotli.
 Parts of the route run on gravel roads.